 It’s hard to keep your skin moist and supple if it’s not hydrated internally.
 Sip on H2O throughout the day to keep your skin happy and healthy.

 21. Eat a healthy, clean diet.

-The fastest way to blemishes, acne and dull-looking skin is bad diet, filled with processed foods, trans-fats, and way too much sugar.
-On the other hand, eating a healthy and clean diet helps your skin detox, regulates the sebum production, feeds the skin and accelerates regeneration.
+The fastest way to blemishes, acne, and dull-looking skin is a bad diet, filled with processed foods, trans-fats, and way too much sugar.
+On the other hand, eating a healthy and clean diet helps your skin detox, regulates sebum production, feeds the skin, and accelerates regeneration.

 22. Exercise regularly.

 Sometimes our skin breaks out because our body is having a hard time getting rid of various toxins.
 Exercising is a perfect way to help your body because you’re sweating a lot of those toxins out with sweat.
 Bonus benefits – it makes your body look and feel better!

 23. Sleep enough (or more if you can!).

 Beauty sleep is not a myth.
 Our skin regenerates faster in our sleep and starts to look tired when we don’t sleep enough.
 Get your sleep hours in for good skin.

 24. Clean your makeup brushes regularly.